kubk/mobx-form-lite/docs/example-nested-dynamic-form.md

 ## Final result

-This is how the root form component looks like:
+This is how the root form component looks:

 <<< ../playground/src/examples/antd-dynamic-form-ex/resume-form.tsx